-The statutory ‘Pre-Action Protocol’ for the Resolution of Clinical Disputes aims to resolve these cases without the need for court proceedings.
+The ‘Protocol for Clinical Negligence in the High Court and Experts Practice Direction’ commenced on 1st October 2021.
 The protocol sets out a clear process for recovery of healthcare records and notification of a claim.
-The claimant is required to send a letter of claim, which includes a summary of the facts, allegations of negligence, injuries suffered and any other financial losses incurred.
-A formal response must then be sent by the defendant within four months.
-If this process does not result in settlement of the claim, court proceedings can be commenced.
-There may be penalties in costs for a claimant who commences proceedings without first following the protocol steps.
+The plaintiff is required to send a letter of claim, which includes a summary of the facts, allegations of negligence, injuries suffered and any other financial losses incurred.
+A formal response must then be sent by the Defendant within four months.
+If this process does not result in settlement of the claim, there are standard court directions to be followed.
+The protocol seeks to ensure that the matter is resolved as soon as possible.

-Ultimately, even if court proceedings are commenced, the vast majority of claims will still be abandoned or settled long before a hearing of evidence is required.
+Ultimately, the vast majority of claims will still be abandoned or settled long before a hearing of evidence is required.
 If such a resolution is not achievable, a formal hearing known as a trial will be held.
 Factual and expert evidence will be led by both parties, following which a judge (or in some limited circumstances, a civil jury) will reach a decision on the case.

 In the event that such a hearing is required, MDDUS will work closely with our members to ensure that they are prepared to give evidence and have a clear understanding of the process involved.

 Compensation in a clinical negligence case is intended to return the plaintiff, as far as possible, to the position they would have been in, but for the negligence.
 The amount agreed by the parties or fixed by the court will reflect the level of pain and suffering, the type of injury (more serious injuries attract greater awards) and financial losses which include loss of potential earnings/pension, disadvantage on the labour market, the cost of any necessary remedial treatment and payments needed for extra care and assistance.